Neighborhood Newspaper Group: History

-In 2005, Susan Malone, the Editor-in-Chief of Back of the Yards Journal, left the paper to form City Newshound community newspaper.
+In 2005, Susan Malone, the Editor-in-Chief of Back of the Yards Journal, left the paper to form the City Newshound community newspaper.
 Based in Garfield Ridge neighborhood, at 7019 W Archer Avenue, the paper set out to cover Garfield Ridge and Clearing.
-In keeping with Malone's lifelong passion for protecting pets, the paper devoted considerable space to pet-related articles, and maintained the policy of publishing 'lost pet' ads for free.
+A proponent of protecting pets, Malone devoted considerable space to pet-related articles, and maintained the policy of publishing 'lost pet' ads for free.